 Junior golfers or the children who start golf at an early age are not skilled enough and professional.
-They start golfing either because of their hobby, or they want to pursue golf as their career in the future.
+They start golfing either because of their hobby or want to pursue golf as their career in the future.
 Their golf balls should be different from the senior ones.
 Considering children who love golfing, manufacturers produce golf balls that are convenient for them.

 Golf balls for Seniors

 We can see so many senior citizens have the hobby of playing golf.
 This is not a rare case of seeing a gentleman in the ’60s playing a match with you on the golf course.
 At this age, people usually don’t have that much energy to hit the ball to such a long distance.
 They also have a slower swing speed.
 Golf balls with lower swing and lower spinning rates are ideally suited for old-aged golfers.
 They can again go for a lower compression golf ball.
 Low-compressed balls can cover a decent distance with a light stroke.

 Golf balls for practice